mbernste/cancer-single-cell-biomarker/README.md

 ## Run the Shiny application with pre-computed data

-To run the Shiny application using pre-computed data from [Yuan et al.](https://genomemedicine.biomedcentral.com/articles/10.1186/s13073-018-0567-9) do the following:
+The R/Shiny application only requires the R dependencies outlined above.
+Once these dependencies are installed, the Shiny application can be run using pre-computed data from [Yuan et al.](https://genomemedicine.biomedcentral.com/articles/10.1186/s13073-018-0567-9) by following these steps:
 1. Download the [zipped-data](https://uwmadison.box.com/s/8gxeyb7ropvi0up1ydaiy2jud0amlo0f)
 2. Unzip the folder:
 ``unzip cactus_data.zip``